 8. Deny Tenancy Based on Family or Disability Status

 Under federal Fair Housing rules as well as California's, landlords cannot turn away renters or treat them differently based on their family situation or handicap.
-For instance, a landlord cannot turn away renting to a family with little children or a pregnant lady.
+This is a clear example of California's landlord-prohibited actions.

 Reasonable Accommodations and Modifications